 Should Your Business Transition from Dynamics GP to Dynamics 365?

-Having years of experience as an Account Manager focused on Dynamics GP, I have had a lot of great conversations with CEOs, CFOs, accounting professionals and IT professionals about the roadmap of Dynamics GP and whether they should transition to Dynamics 365.
-If you’re one of the millions of Dynamics GP users around the world, it’s a decision you’ve likely thought about and you probably have several of questions.
-What should we be asking about Dynamics 365?
-What are the pros and cons of GP vs. D365?
-Do I have to move to the cloud with D365?
-Is it more affordable?
+With years of experience as an account manager focused on Dynamics GP, I have many great conversations with CEOs, CFOs, accounting professionals, and IT professionals about their Dynamics GP roadmap and whether they should transition to Dynamics 365.
+If you’re one of the millions of Dynamics GP users around the world, it’s a decision you likely think about, and you probably have several questions:

 Is Microsoft still supporting Dynamics GP?

-You might have heard otherwise but, yes, Microsoft is still actively supporting GP.
-What is changing is that there is no growth path for GP from Microsoft.
+You might have heard otherwise but, yes, Microsoft still actively supports GP.
+What has changed is that there is no growth path for GP from Microsoft—they no longer provide feature updates.
 Just like your business, technology has evolved a great deal.
-Smartphones, the cloud, artificial intelligence, IoT, mobility and more have revolutionized ERP and Microsoft is investing heavily in taking their customers into the future but certainly is not abandoning the GP family.
+Smartphones, the cloud, artificial intelligence, IoT, mobility and more have revolutionized ERP.
+Microsoft is investing heavily in taking customers into the future with D365 but certainly is not abandoning the GP family.

 What are the advantages of transitioning to Dynamics 365 from GP?

 Many businesses started with Great Plains more than 20 years ago and are still going strong with Dynamics GP today.
-You may have a ton of customizations and third-party add-ons and, at the end of the day, it’s serving you just fine.
-We appreciate that and it’s why we always encourage you to work with a trustworthy partner who will help you explore all your options and costs, even if that means the best decision for you is not to move to D365 quite yet.
+You may have a ton of customizations and third-party add-ons, and at the end of the day, it’s serving you just fine.
+We appreciate that and it’s why we always encourage you to work with a trustworthy partner to help you explore all your options and costs—even if that means the best decision for you is not to move to D365 quite yet.

-However, if you’re curious about some of the advantages you’ll have with Dynamics 365, here are some of the top benefits GP customers really like:
+However, if you’re curious, here are some of the top benefits GP customers really like about the advantages of Dynamics 365:

 • Dimensional accounting.
-This is a change for GP users, but one that is game-changing for accounting professionals.
+This is a change for GP users and is game-changing for accounting professionals.
 Growing businesses typically find themselves with a bloated chart of accounts in GP that can be inefficient, ineffective and inaccurate.
-Dimensions enable you to create a clean, segmented and simplified chart of accounts and really elevate your insight and reporting.
+Dimensions enable you to create a clean, segmented, and simplified chart of accounts that really elevate your insight and reporting.
 Watch our OnDemand webinar on how dimensions work in D365 because you have to see it for yourself to appreciate how powerful this feature is.

 • Reporting.
 Dimensions enable you to slice and dice your data virtually any way you want so reporting is more insightful and meaningful.
-Instead of spreadsheets, you can use the seamless Power BI integration that makes it fast and easy to consolidate all your data and create visual dashboards tailored for any role.
+Instead of spreadsheets, you can use the seamless Power BI integration, which makes it fast and easy to consolidate all your data and create visual dashboards tailored for any role.

 • Multi-entity management.
-If your business has grown, or is growing, Dynamics GP can require customizations or third-party solutions to manage multiple entities.
-Dynamics 365 is built to manage multiple entities, currencies and languages out of the box.
+If your business has grown or is growing, Dynamics GP can require customizations or third-party solutions to manage multiple entities.
+Dynamics 365 is built to manage multiple entities, currencies and languages—right out of the box.

 • Outlook integration.
 Are you in Outlook most of your day?
 Dynamics 365 has unmatched integration with Outlook and a lot of functionality is actually embedded.
 It’s a big productivity boost not having to shift back and forth between windows and applications.

 • Flexible cloud options.
-One of the concerns some GP customers have about Dynamics 365 is that you’ll be forced to move to the cloud.
+One of the concerns some GP customers have is that Dynamics 365 forces them to move to the cloud.
 That is not the case.
-Western Computer can implement D365 in the cloud, on-premise, or a hybrid environment to fit your access and security requirements.
+Western Computer can implement D365 in the cloud, on-premises, or in a hybrid environment to fit your access and security requirements.

 • Seamless integration.
-D365 is built for integration between its applications, Office 365, Power Platform apps and a huge library of ISV applications on Microsoft AppSource.
+D365 is built for integration among Microsoft applications like Office 365 and Power Platform apps as well as a huge library of ISV applications on Microsoft AppSource.
 Functionality is often embedded within the system instead of a bolted-on application.

 You have options